Why I Used To Be Afraid of Intimidating Men and Why It Does Not Faze Me Anymore

 Believe it or not, even though I was trying my utmost ability not to intimidate guys, I would still wind up intimidating them anyway, through no direct action of my own.

 One can tell based on their behaviors.
 Some would clam up when I’m around.
 Some would speak nervously.
 Some would try to put me down and rebut whatever I say.
 There was this guy I met last year who became highly antagonistic towards me after just three minutes of conversation, even though I was being nothing but amicable.
-(I later found out from a common friend that he is highly averse to strong female characters, which would include me.)
+(I later found out from a common friend that he is highly averse to strong female characters.)

-The amazing thing?
-Kev and I had never met before.
-When I asked him how he did that, he said my aura was so strong that it outshone all the people there (probably two hundred at least?).
+The interesting thing was that Kev and I had never met before.
+When I asked him how he did that, he said my aura was so strong that it outshone all the people there (probably two hundred at least).
 According to him, all he had to do was simply close his eyes and “follow the light.”

 Questioning My Femininity